 As with all foods you feed your cat, it must not be spoiled.
 Don't feed your cat anything you wouldn't eat yourself.

 A boiled egg mixed in with kibble is a good way to introduce your cat to eggs.
 A bit of boiled egg makes a good treat.
 The powdered shell can be sprinkled on food for an extra kick of calcium.
-Scrambled or poached eggs are good for a cat that needs something soft and easily digestible.
+Poached or scrambled eggs are good for a cat that needs something soft and easily digestible.

 Frying the egg [without ham 🙂 ] is fine if you do not use butter or heavy oils.
 Salt and pepper and other condiments will not be necessary.
 Most adult cats are lactose intolerant, so either skip this or use non-dairy milk if you like to put that in scrambled eggs.